 - Practice present-moment consciousness.
 Focus on what you’re doing right now, in the moment.
 Don’t think about the finish line.
 Do your best, and the rest will take care of itself.

 - Have realistic expectations.
 Your best will vary from day to day, so don’t “shut down” if you feel you’ve had a weak start.
 Also realize that it’s equally likely that you’ll have an extremely good day.

 Dealing with injury and pain when you train for a Marathon

 If it hurts, stop doing it.
 It might be time for an easy day or even a day of rest.
 Also, there’s usually a way to find an equally intense workout.

 It bears repeating: Don’t’ be afraid to alter your training program and rest yourself if it’s appropriate.
 Sometimes this is the smartest thing you can do to reach your long term goals.

-Warm up slowly and gradually.
+- Warm up slowly and gradually when you train for a Marathon.
 Spend more time warming up.

 - Add more easy days between your intense workouts.
 Remember, you can pick up the intensity once your injury is resolved.